 One of the first features the team built was the ability for customers to store and view their insurance card on their mobile phones.
-It’s a simple capability that took just weeks to develop and release thanks to the combination of the new agile methods the team practiced with the support and automation of Pivotal Platform.
+It’s a simple capability that took just weeks to develop and release thanks to the combination of the new agile methods the team practiced with the support and automation of Tanzu Application Service.
 And, it turned out to be a valuable capability for customers.

 “Think about driving," Feger noted.
 "If I get pulled over, I am not one of those people that have their insurance card readily available.
 Is it in my glove box?
 Is it in my wallet?
 Who knows.
 But with our mobile app, customers have their insurance card with them at all times.
 So that's a tangible benefit and the feedback was overwhelmingly positive.”

 Since the initial rollout of the mobile app, the team continues to iterate and roll out new features in small increments.
 This includes roadside assistance, so stranded motorists can quickly call for help.
 Customers also now have the ability to pay their bills and even get online quotes through the app.

 “Customers have responded well to the functionality we're providing,” said CIO Hildestad.
 “Our adoption's up, more and more people are using it, so that tells me that they're starting to pay attention and notice the fact that we're putting these new interaction methods out there.”